 Located in Central Europe, Germany is the second-most populated country on the continent.
 It’s rich with dynamic culture and fascinating history, and its natives have had a significant impact on the world’s approach to literature, art, philosophy, and food.
-Whether you know you’re of German ancestry or suspect you might be, taking a German heritage test can be a great way to learn more about yourself, your culture, and how you and your family got to where you are today.
-There are plenty of options for German DNA testing that are quick and easy to accomplish from your home – but if you’re still on the fence about taking one, you can start by learning a little bit about German ancestry, common genetic traits, and a brief history of Germans by reading on.
+Whether you know you’re of German ancestry or suspect you might be, taking a German heritage analysis can be a great way to learn more about yourself, your culture, and how you and your family got to where you are today.
+There are plenty of options for German DNA analysis that are quick and easy to accomplish from your home – but if you’re still on the fence about taking one, you can start by learning a little bit about German ancestry, common genetic traits, and a brief history of Germans by reading on.

 A brief history of German people